WilliamHXu/NaiveTicket/README.md

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.

+Exercise 2.19 Suppose that the class Pet has a field called name that is of type String.
+Write an assignment statement in the body of the following constructor so that the name field will be initialized with the value of the constructor’s parameter. public Pet(String petsName)
+{
+private String name = petsName;
+}

+Exercise 2.21 Compare the getBalance method with the getPrice method.
+What are the differences between them?

+the method alias as well as getPrice returns the field price while getBalance returns the field balance

+Exercise 2.22 If a call to getPrice can be characterized as ‘What do tickets cost?’, how would you characterize a call to getBalance?

+How much money has been inserted?

+Exercise 2.23 If the name of getBalance is changed to getAmount, does the return statement in the body of the method need to be changed, too?
+Try it out within BlueJ.

+No

+Exercise 2.24 Define an accessor method, getTotal, that returns the value of the total field.

+    public int getTotal()
+    {
+        return total;
+    }

+Exercise 2.25 Try removing the return statement from the body of getPrice.
+What error message do you see now when you try compiling the class?

+missing return statement

+Exercise 2.26 Compare the method signatures of getPrice and printTicket in Code 2.1.
+Apart from their names, what is the main difference between them?

+the type of printTicket is void as it does not need to return a value

+Exercise 2.27 Do the insertMoney and printTicket methods have return statements?
+Why do you think this might be?
+Do you notice anything about their headers that might suggest why they do not require return statements?

+No, as there was no return promised by the void type

+Exercise 2.28 Create a ticket machine with a ticket price of your choosing.
+Before doing anything else, call the getBalance method on it.
+Now call the insertMoney method (Code 2.6) and give a non-zero positive amount of money as the actual parameter.
+Now call getBalance again.
+The two calls to getBalance should show different output because the call to insertMoney had the effect of changing the machine’s state via its balance field.

+Completed